SerhiiCho/timeago/docs/OPTIONS.md

 | --- | --- |
 | `online` | Displays **Online** if date interval withing 60 seconds. |

+> More options are coming in the next versions.

 [<< Go back to home](https://github.com/SerhiiCho/timeago/blob/master/README.md)